High-Speed DSL Internet Access

 With multiport modems, such as the TP-Link 8951ND,

 you can plug in up to four computers and instantly have a home network.

 Wireless is even easier.
 A built-in router makes all this possible.

 Having a built-in router also provides security benefits.
 'Network address

-translation', a router function, means that your home network will be invisible
+translation', a router function, means that your home network will be less visible

-to the internet -- malicious people simply cannot 'see' your home computers.
+to the internet -- reducing the risk of malicious activity that might harm your computers.

 This is a tremendous layer of security.

 You can buy more inexpensive modems and routers separately, but not for the